 MAGHERALANE SCHOOL 1796

-Getting school photographs taken in 1922 at Magheralane School was a very serious business as you had to stay very still which was hard for young ones
+Getting your school photographs taken in 1922 at Magheralane School was a very serious business as you had to stay very still which was hard for young ones

-In front: B. O'Neill, H. McNally, N. McNally, C. Storey, S. Goodall, S. Goodall, J. Goodall, D. Martin, W. Storey, L. Storey, P. Gribben and F. O'Neill.
+Front Row: B. O'Neill, H. McNally, N. McNally, C. Storey, S. Goodall, S. Goodall, J. Goodall, D. Martin, W. Storey, L. Storey, P. Gribben and F. O'Neill.

 MAGHERALANE SCHOOL 1779